Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

     ```

-4) To train the model, First, we initialize states for LSTM and create a DataIterator which is responsible for grouping the data into different buckets.
-Even though BucketSentenceIter supports various length examples, we simply use the fixed length version here
+4) To train the model, initialize states for the LSTM and create a data iterator, which groups the data into different buckets.
+Note: BucketSentenceIter data iterator supports various length examples, however, we use only fixed length version in our example.

     ```scala

-        scala> // initalize states for LSTM
+        scala> // initialize states for LSTM
         scala> val initC = for (l <- 0 until numLstmLayer) yield (s"l${l}_init_c", (batchSize, numHidden))

         initC: scala.collection.immutable.IndexedSeq[(String, (Int, Int))] = Vector((l0_init_c,(32,512)), (l1_init_c,(32,512)), (l2_init_c,(32,512)))